DoctorDalek1963/Julia-Gravity/README.md

 The user must specify a number of bodies with `-n`, and a number of frames with `-f`.
 (A value of 2000 to 4000 frames typically produces a GIF long enough to see interesting movement while being relatively quick to process, although this will vary based on other parameters.)
 A time step in seconds can also be optionally specified with `-t`.
 This defaults to 60 seconds.

 `-n` and `-f` must be integers, but `-t` can be any real number.

+The `-F` argument allows the user to optionally specify a particular filename.
+If not specified, a unique name will be generated.
+It is `out.gif` is available, otherwise, the names will increment like `out_1.gif`, `out_2.gif`, always using the lowest number possible.
+This prevents files from being overwritten.

 The `--cube` flag will give the plot cubic bounds, making the aspect ratio less distorting, but this will likely make the action of the bodies harder to see.
 Leaving out the `--cube` flag will give the plot tight bounds, so that the camera is better focussed on the action of the bodies.
 This is default.